© 2010-2024 by Fine Arts of the Southwest, Inc. All rights reserved.

 -The British Museum

 The details of the bracelet’s construction are unique and wonderful and are well worth discussing in some detail from the thick double split-silver shank upwards.
 The bracelet's turned backwards on themselves end terminals are just outrageous, never before or seen since.
 And, to be truthful, we still don’t know exactly how he did it except what we do know is that it took prodigious strength and exceptional control.
 It has nothing to do with modern methods of manufacture either.
-We have been to Mckee’s small studio out on the wilds of Manuelito Canyon in far western New Mexico and it is a spartan and primitive affair indeed; an old stone Navajo hogan with an antique wood stove for a forge, a large iron anvil and a selection of simple tools, many of them handmade.
+We have been to Mckee’s small studio out on the wilds of Manuelito Canyon in far western New Mexico and it is a spartan, primitive and remote affair indeed; an old stone Navajo hogan with an antique wood stove for a forge, a large iron anvil and a selection of simple tools, many of them handmade by McKee himself.
 There is no commercial machinery whatsoever, no hydraulic press, no machinist’s lathe, no centrifuge or tool and die machine.
 Everything is done completely by hand exactly as it would have been done in the late 1800’s Classic-Period of Navajo silver.
-Atop the bracelet’s silver shank extends a horizontal base platform and a vertical superstructure of thick silver bars (or girders, if you will) rising upwards to a skyscraper like vertical tower which rises 3/4" above the top of the bracelet’s shank.
+Atop the bracelet’s silver shank extends a horizontal base platform like a launching pad or building foundation and a vertical superstructure of thick silver bars (or girders, if you will) rising upwards to a Missile or Skyscraper like vertical tower which rises 3/4" above the top of the bracelet’s shank.
 There’s also a series of twelve graduated applied round silver “raindrops” extending from the bracelet's center tower down the length of the silver shank, six on each side.
+Go ahead and let your imagination run wild here as you consider the visual impression of the overall design, is it a Saturn 5 rocket or is it a futuristic skyscraper?

 in thickness and it weighs an extremely comfortable and easy to wear 47 grams or 1 5/8 ounces.